swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 This is a path which refers to a file storing copyright information for your project.
-The `LicenseDialog` will look for a file stored in this location which contains all of the information it needs to display attribution notices and license texts for your project (*not* the Godot Engine).
+The `LicenseDialog` will look for a file stored in this location which contains all of the information it needs to display attribution notices and license texts for your project (*not* the Redot Engine).

 The file in question needs to be formatted in a specific way in order for the `LicenseDialog` to read it properly.
-More detailed information will be given in future versions of this documentation, but for now you can use [the sample COPYRIGHT.txt] included with the Godot Unofficial License Dialog or [the Godot Engine's COPYRIGHT.txt] as a reference, or refer to the format specification [here][Debian copyright file format].
+More detailed information will be given in future versions of this documentation, but for now you can use [the sample COPYRIGHT.txt] included with the addon or [the Redot Engine's COPYRIGHT.txt] as a reference, or refer to the format specification [here][Debian copyright file format].

 [the sample COPYRIGHT.txt]: ../COPYRIGHT.txt
-[the Godot Engine's COPYRIGHT.txt]: https://github.com/godotengine/godot/blob/master/COPYRIGHT.txt
+[the Redot Engine's COPYRIGHT.txt]: https://github.com/Redot-Engine/redot-engine/blob/redot-rebranding/COPYRIGHT.txt
 [Debian copyright file format]: https://www.debian.org/doc/packaging-manuals/copyright-format/1.0/

 **Note:**
 Strictly speaking, you don't _need_ to include a copyright file with your project.
-However, I recommend that you do so, especially if you are using third-party assets in your project, as you can take advantage of the Godot Unofficial License Dialog to display licensing information for your project, including third-party assets, as well as the Godot Engine.
+However, I recommend that you do so, especially if you are using third-party assets in your project, as you can take advantage of the License Dialog for Redot addon to display licensing information for your project, including third-party assets, as well as the Redot Engine.
 If you choose not to include a copyright file, leave the Copyright File variable blank.
 If you specify a file which does not exist, your project will spit out a warning when it is run letting you know that the `LicenseDialog` could not find